chps-dev/chps/CHPs.md

 Thanks to:
  - Dustin Kirkland, who came up with the original concept and list.
- - Duffie Cooley, Brandon Mitchell, Rory McCune, Jon Johnson and Jason Hall for feedback.
+ - Duffie Cooley, Brandon Mitchell, Rory McCune, Jon Johnson, Kyle Crane and Jason Hall for feedback.